masataka123/blog3_e/index.md

 A Japanese version is here.→[日本語版](https://masataka123.github.io/blog3/)

 ## **Schedule**
-- I'm a researcher in [OCAMI]( http://www.sci.osaka-cu.ac.jp/OCAMI/eng/about/member/member.html) (Osaka City University Advanced Mathematical Institute) from April, 2020.
-- In May, 2020, I submitted a [preprint](https://arxiv.org/abs/2005.04566).
-This is a joint work with Sho Ejiri and Shin-ichi Matsumura.
-- In July, 2020, I submitted a [preprint](https://arxiv.org/abs/2007.13954).
-- I'm a researcher in [RIMS]( http://www.sci.osaka-cu.ac.jp/OCAMI/eng/about/member/member.html) (Research Institute for Mathmatical Science, Kyoto University) from October, 2020.

 ## **Home**
 - I'm Masataka Iwai, a researcher in Osaka City University Advanced Mathematical Institute (OCAMI) and a researcher in Research Institute for Mathmatical Science, Kyoto University (RIMS).